TylerBischoff/HVAC/writeup_report.md

 # HVAC Assignment
-Created & Written by: names
+Created & Written by: Tyler Bischoff, Nathaniel Prewitt, Cody Payne, Chris Arnold

  You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method, or submit a pdf if you prefer.